Editor’s Note: This post was updated on September 7, 2018, for accuracy and comprehensiveness. It was originally published on February 8, 2017

 In the same vein, another study on TEF, this time around on protein vs. carbs or fat, revealed that protein-rich foods require more energy than carbs or fat to be metabolized.
 This is why high-protein diets work for some people who want to lose weight, which brings us to another variable: satiety or the feeling of fullness after a meal.

 Did you know that the quality of calories you eat can also influence your satiety levels?
 In a preliminary study of 98 ready-to-eat foods, the researchers discovered that minimally processed meals were more satiating than the ultra- processed food items.
 (It is worth noting that the researchers described ultra-processed foods as industrial formulations of substances extracted or derived from food and additives, usually with five or more cheap ingredients).

 How is this so?
 It turns out that it may have to do with food structure.

 Ultra-processed meals, like soda and fruit juices, take less time and involvement to digest because as their name implies, they are already processed for you.
 As a result, there is a significant reduction in the psychological and physiological signals that reach your brain to tell you that you’re already full.
 The fewer signals to warn your brain that you should put the fork down, the more likely that you’re going to eat more.

-Additionally, meals high in protein and fiber are generally more filling.
+Additionally, meals high in nutrients like protein and fiber are generally more filling.
 For example, eating 400 calories of Sbarro pizza that’s made from highly processed flour will likely leave you less full than consuming 400 calories worth of chicken and brown rice stir fry that’s high in fiber and protein.